brson/contract-game/doc/notes.md

 - put logging in every error branch
   - canvas-ui won't interpret errors returned during normal execution
 - `canvas-node --dev --tmp -lerror,runtime=debug`
+- Install the [subkey command][subkeycommand].
+- With `CallBuilder`, just set `gas_limit` to 0 during development: it will use as much gas as needed, and on the canvas chain, you should have more than enough gas in the test accounts.

 ## Some thoughts